parfenovvs/parfenovvs/README.md

 ## Hi, I'm Vladimir Parfenov

 Software Engineer and Engineering Manager.
-I build Android apps, backend services in Go, and experiment with AI.
+I build Android apps, tools and services in Go, and experiment with AI.

 ## What I Do
 - Android development
-- Backend APIs
 - CLI/TUI apps & open-source
 - AI for dev processes (LLMs, automation)
+- Backend APIs
 - Team building for impactful products

 ## Get in Touch